malfattti/garden/Semiotics. The Basics.md

 - Dennotation: informational function
 	- definitional, literal, obvious meaning of a sign
 - Connotation: aesthetic function
-	- more polysemic aspect of signs,
+	- more polysemic aspect of signs
+	- secondary overtones that may